-Before registering with MedCo, you must be registered with an appropriate professional body – i.e. the GMC or HCPC.
+Before submitting an application with MedCo, you must be registered with an appropriate professional body – i.e. the GMC or HCPC.
 If you are registered with the GMC you must hold a valid licence to practice.
-If you do not hold this you must provide a referee, in which case contact email@example.com for further information.

 You must also be registered, in your own right, with the Information Commissioner’s Office (ICO) and provide a valid ICO number which we will verify with the ICO register of fee payers.
 If you do not have an ICO registration, you can find out how to register on the ICO website www.ico.org.uk

 All Direct Medical Expert applications are processed on the basis that it is an application to receive and accept work from represented claimants; ie selections and subsequent formal instructions are received from solicitors and other such legal representatives.